Quaid-e-Azam Zindabad: Plot

-As Jia gets angry learning about Gulab's deeds, Gulab realizes all his mistakes and turns over a new leaf.
+As Jia gets angry after learning about Gulab's deeds, Gulab realizes all his mistakes and turns over a new leaf.
 He returns the money with an apology note by following the list of people his team has made.
-He beats an officer publicly upon misbehaving with a peddler, which sparks controversy.
+He beats an officer publicly for misbehaving with a peddler, which sparks controversy.
 However, he also offers his seniors, Babar and Rana, to ask Jinnah for an apology at Mazar-e-Quaid, which Rana ignores and instead requests the bill in assembly about either completely removing Jinnah's picture from the currency notes or instead start using US$.
 Multiple public protests rose against this act and against owning a jungle animal on his private property; the latter protest was led by Jia.

 Soon, Gulab tries to seek warrants against Rana as he discloses the bribes collected.
 Instead, he breaks in there over Jia's complaint, after which the lion is handed over to the police, who will now safely move it to the jungle.
 Meanwhile, Rana tries to escape by burning his house and informing Babar; however, Gulab recovers all the money from Rana's private jet and blows the money raining in the city for common people as he gets an order from Babar who also realizes his true duty, while Gulab drowns with the jet in the Clifton Beach, Karachi.
 Rana is arrested and imprisoned as the police de-route him, and a revived Gulab appears there to slap Rana for his corrupt behaviors.

 As Gulab gets free of this case, he witnesses Jinnah's picture reappear on his salary which he receives for the first time in a while, assuming that his father, Munir, and the Father of the Nation, Jinnah, are now happy with his acts.
 He accepts his promotion and with his salary, he and Jia express love for each other and propose to marry.